 How can we broaden financial and other types of support so that more fact-based independent media organizations and journalists can not only survive, but collectively grow into a vibrant, powerful and resilient media sector?

 The gathering under the aegis of Journalism That Matters held at The Pocantico Center of the Rockefeller Brothers Fund in Tarrytown, New York was not going to come up with all the answers.
 It wasn’t meant to.
+Rather, we gathered to share common concerns and explore varying approaches to solving problems independent journalists and outlets encounter every day, and more they are bound to face in the future.

 We met to see who’s working in the independent journalism sector and start conversations, some dialogue that would then continue with a broader representation of independent journalists, technologists and the public.

-We gathered to share common concerns and explore varying approaches to solving problems independent journalists and outlets encounter every day, and more they are bound to face in the future.

 We did not meet to issue some kind of “Pocantico Declaration” or to create a new organization.
 We brought together folks who could explore the issue from where they sit in the independent journalism ecosystem, and also think more broadly about the possibilities in the future news media landscape.

 We assembled an ethnically diverse and gender-balanced group of folks, some of whom are usually not included in discussions like these, and who can now be part of the expanding crowd across the country offering ideas and taking action, jointly and/or individually, to meet the challenge.